ngcordoba/ngcordoba/README.md

 * 🌍 I live in Argentina.
 * 🔭 I’m currently working as a functional analyst.
 * 🧠 I’m currently learning ReactJS/Native, developing projects to improve my skills.
-* ✨ I love to investigate and learn about new things and i enjoy going to the River Plate Stadium 🐔
+* ✨ I love to investigate and learn about new things
 * ✉️ You can contact me at [gabrielncordoba@gmail.com](mailto:gabrielncordoba@gmail.com)[](mailto:gabrielncordoba@gmail.com)